Animals and Your Health: Dangers of Exotic Pets

 - Find a veterinarian familiar with the type of animal you are considering.

-- Take the animal for regular medical care if it becomes sick.
+- Take the animal for regular medical care and if it becomes sick.

 - Buy an appropriate cage, supplies, and food.